bustle/radql/docs/04/README.md

 export default Person
 ```

-The `RadQL` executor actually calls the static `new` method to instantiate an instance of a type/API.
+The `RadQL` executor actually calls the static `get` method to instantiate an instance of a type/API.
-Our constructor should be used just for initializing fields of our object, while the `new` method is where we place our validation logic.
+Our constructor should be used just for initializing fields of our object, while the `get` method is where we place our validation logic.

 We now create a new API that exposes both of our types: